Pzzo/github1/README.md

 # github1
 Test for udemy course
 So, this is a test
-This is part of a repository to show minimums to maneuver basic commands
+This is part of a repository to show minimums to maneuver basic commands.
+More text for test 3.